 The money was then presented to the Heart of Kent Hospice

 at the specific wishes of his family.

 Just for fun there will be a certificate awarded for a find relating to the club’s anniversary.

-This year the Swale Search & Recovery club enters its 33rd year, with the traditional historical gift for that year being the Amethyst.
+This year the Swale Search & Recovery club enters its 34th year, with the traditional historical gift for that year being Opal

 A specially designed club certificate will be given to lucky finders of Opal related finds such as an opal ring or opal encrusted brooch etc. A small trophy for the best or only find of this nature will be awarded to the winner.

 GOOD LUCK… NO CHEATING!